TTP

 The trek is rated as moderately strenuous to difficult, with the easier portion being nearest to Fethiye and Ölüdeniz.

-Among the most popular portions is the westernmost, from Fethiye via Ölüdeniz, Butterfly Valley and the Tohum Eco-Center southeastward toward Patara.
+Among the most popular portions is the westernmost, from Fethiye via Ölüdeniz, Butterfly Valley and southeastward toward Patara.

 There are few lodging and dining services along the route.
 For most of it you must carry your own shelter, food and other supplies, which makes it ideal for those who like to rough it.

-For more info, buy Kate's guidebook to the trail (see the Trekking in Turkey website for purchasing information).
-Her new project, by the way, is the St Paul Trail, which has its own guidebook as well.
+For more info, visit the Culture Routes in Turkeywebsite, and buy Kate’s guidebook to the trail on the Trekking in Turkey website.
+Her other great project, by the way, is the St Paul Trail, which has its own guidebook as well.

 Ölüdeniz